In this article, we’ll outline some real estate photography marketing tips to get you going.

 You don’t need to provide free sessions for everyone (or anyone) if you already have a portfolio.

 Why is SEO important?
-It can quickly become a single source of leads.
+It can become a single source of leads.
 The bad news is that SEO is hard to master.
-It can take months if not years, to build an authority website that ranks well for competitive keywords.
+It can take months, if not years, to build an authority website that ranks well for competitive keywords.

-SEO for photographers is no different from other businesses:
+SEO for photographers is no different from other businesses, it basically involves two steps:

 - Optimize your website.
 A useful guide is here: https://backlinko.com/on-page-seo.